aragon/osx/packages/contracts/docs/developer-portal/04-framework-lifecycle/03-osx-components/05-plugin-setup-processor.md

 ## Roll-Out

-Inform plugin developers to use the new contract.
+Use the new contract in the Aragon CLI.